201518018629031/STS-NN/README.md

 # STS-NN
-The implementation of our paper "Deep Spatial-Temporal Structure Learning for Rumor Detection on Twitter"
+The implementation of our paper "Deep Spatial-Temporal Structure Learning for Rumor Detection on Twitter" published on Neural Computing and Applications

 # Requirements
 python 3.6.6